-This paper is organized as follows: In Sec.~\ref{Sect:II}, we discuss the theory to include the spin and isospin degrees of freedom, and also the center of mass to the previous method with partial wave expansions.
+The remaining of this paper is organized as follows: In Sec.~\ref{Sect:II}, we discuss the theory to include the spin and isospin degrees of freedom with partial wave expansions.
 The corresponding DNN model is proposed in Sec.~\ref{Sect:III}.
 In Sec.~\ref{Sect:IV}, we discuss calculation results of deuteron.
 Finally, we give the summary and future perspectives in Sec.~\ref{Sect:V}.